What is the Pembrokeshire Style?

 Another practice that helps maintain structure in windy conditions is laying the hedge with the prevailing wind, where practical.
 A slight downward gradient is tolerated to achieve this, particularly in exposed locations

 Furthermore the skill in selecting and managing the thorny elements, ensuring there's enough material to weave and lock into a consistent barrier is essential.
-Crooks Hooked shaped pegs fashioned from material removed from the hedge are used to peg stems down (I've used them myself), but I'm led to believe this was historically frowned upon and would once have resulted in point deductions in competitions
+Crooks can be used secure stems.
+Crooks are bits of wood selected from the hedge that the layer is able to fashion into large tent-peg like objects for hammering into the ground over the stem.
+I've used them myself, but I'm led to believe this was historically frowned upon and would once have resulted in point deductions in competitions

 How low is low enough?

 As long as stems are laid low enough to prevent gaps, the hedge will function as intended.
-Gaps low down would have allowed livestock to burrow in and weaken the hedge.
-While fencing is often relied upon today for stock-proofing The ability of a hedge, bank, or boundary to prevent livestock from passing through, under, or over it.
-I believe it's still good practice to lay a hedge that would resist the more nefarious attentions of livestock
+Gaps low down would have invited livestock to burrow in and weaken the hedge.
+While fencing is often relied upon today for stock-proofing I believe it's still good practice to lay a hedge that would resist the more nefarious attentions of livestock, even if its simply to maintain the craft.

 To dead hedge or not